School of Criticism & Theory Application

 - the names of two recommenders (one of whom should be your advisor)

 Students who are not selected but are keen to attend in this particular year can apply on their own to SCT (deadline: February 1).
-More information can be found on the SCT website: http://sct.cornell.edu/.
-Students have sometimes been able to raise money for attendance through their departments or other sources.
+More information can be found on the SCT website: http://sct.cornell.edu/summer.
+Students may request funding support to attend from other sources (home departments, TGS, other sources).
 SCT seminars are attended for the most part by graduate students who are ABD.

 Preference may be given to students whose research focus reflects an overlap of criticism, theory (including literary theory) and political, or social theory; and/or students best placed (in terms of the current stage of their research and/or dissertation) to benefit from the SCT participation.Back to top